mdibl/scrnaseq_course_2024/docs/launch.md

 ### Sample Sheet
+!!! info
-> Note: *Young_Y1_lung_29w* sample has been removed.
+     *Young_Y1_lung_29w* sample has been removed.
 The authors found batch effects in this sample and excluded it in downstream analysis.
 Might be good to keep in as a teaching tool, but their method of batch detection would need to be incorporated into our workflow, so we're leaving it out.

 > Data Location: https://mdibl-cloud-workshop.s3.amazonaws.com/scRNAseq-2024/data/